Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 ## Problems With Memoization

-React performance is difficult.
-I still remember when I opened the customers news-page on a medium-level Android device for the first time and had to wait over half a minute before I could use the menu.
+React performance is difficult to get right.
+I remember when I opened the customers news-page on a medium-level Android device for the first time and had to wait over half a minute before I could use the menu.

 With React, you'll always have to consider performance manually and keep a lot of things in mind while doing so: